 Another study published in Journal of Pediatric Ophthalmology and Strabismus found that smartphones and tablets could be contributing to increased dry eye problems in kids’ eyes.
 Dry Eye symptoms such as burning, tearing, eye fatigue are common complaints that we hear everyday at The Eye Associates, and increasingly so in kids.
 Gaming glasses, computer glasses and digital eyeglasses are being prescribed more and more in order to offer symptom relief as well as protection against harmful bluelight emitted by electronics.
 The American Macular Degeneration Associations has suggested a link between bluelight and macular degeneration.
 Let’s start protecting our kids’ eyes early from macular degeneration.

 The difference between kids and adults is the self awareness of symptoms.
 Adults feeling eye strain will take a break and give their eyes a rest.
 We find that children, especially when playing a game, will continue using the electronic device.
 That is why it is important for the parent to step in and institute rules about electronic use.
 We recommend taking a break every 20 minutes.
-Also remind your kids to blind.
+Also remind your kids to blink.
 So often computer users forget to blink.

 Adults are also susceptible to digital strain.
 Some common symptoms are tired eyes, stiff neck and headache.